Nectarine Turnovers (Easy Nectarine Recipe)

 Sprinkle liberally with Demerara sugar.

 Allow to cool briefly before serving.
 Serve warm.
-Store leftover turnovers in an airtight container at room temperature for up to two days.
+Store leftover turnovers in an airtight container at room temperature for up to 2 days.

 Notes